rayrobdod/div-reduce/README.md

 ```

 Now, unfortunately, there are some things that cannot be performed with divs
 alone.
-The CSS Generated Content Module is still langishing in development hell,
+The CSS Generated Content Module is still languishing in development hell,
 so text has to be included in the html/divless document.
 To do so, put quotes
 around the text and indent appropriately.
 Since there will be many more divs in
 any document than text elements, it makes sense to make text elements more
 verbose.
-At this time, text is not capable of spanning mulitple lines, but if
+At this time, text is not capable of spanning multiple lines, but if
 you somehow have a text element longer than a few words, adjacent text lines
-will be concatinated.
+will be concatenated.

 ```
 container